skyfielders/python-skyfield/skyfield/documentation/planets.rst

 ..
 Big list of files is at ftp://ssd.jpl.nasa.gov/pub/eph/planets/bsp

-If you are interested in observing the planets or their moons, NASA’s Jet Propulsion Laboratory (JPL) offers high accuracy tables of positions covering time periods that range from decades to centuries.
+For planets and their moons,
+NASA’s Jet Propulsion Laboratory (JPL) offers high accuracy tables of positions for time spans ranging from decades to centuries.
+Each table is called an *ephemeris*, from the ancient Greek word for *daily*.
-You can use ``load()`` to download and open a JPL ephemeris:
+Here’s how to download and open the JPL ephemeris DE421 and ask for the position of Mars:

 .. testsetup::